 Does the steam really affect the taste, quality or overall enjoyment of wine?
-Should I invest in stemless wine glasses for my restaurant or home?
-Are stemmed glasses better for tasting wine?
-We cannot answer these questions for you, however on your behalf we can suggest the differences between stemmed and stemless wine glasses and let you decide which glass you prefer.
+Should I invest in stemless glasses for my restaurant or home?
+Are stemmed glasses better for tasting?
+We cannot answer these questions for you, however on your behalf we can suggest the differences between stemmed and stemless glasses and let you decide which glass you prefer.

 |Stemmed wine glass||Stemless wine glass|